slazeRnet/JavaScript/JS-Back-End/readme.md

 Node-inspector (not working with latest version)
 - Watching with Nodemon

+---
+# 3. ExpressJS and Templating
+# 4. NoSQL and MongoDB
+# 5. Session and Authentication
+# 6. Validation and error handling
+# 7. RestAPI
+# 8. EXAM preparation

+---
 # Pug View Engine
 the pug library is just like Python it requires a space indend on each line or it will not work
 </br>